taranarmo/nortek_aquadopp_beam2enu/README.md

 # Usage
 It takes usual files gathered by Nortek software.
-Just put both files into folder with data and start .sh (do not forget to add run rights) script with common part of filename as an argument.
+Just put both files into folder with data and start .sh script (do not forget to add run rights) with common part of filename as an argument.
+Without argument script it takes all .hdr files.
-In Unix run `./beam2enu.sh filename` fileneame is a common part of filenames, e.g. if you have files AQUADOPP.v1, .v2… use just AQUADOPP part.
+In Unix run './beam2enu.sh filename' or just './beam2enu.sh'. fileneame is a common part of filenames, e.g. if you have files AQUADOPP.v1, .v2… use just AQUADOPP part.